luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ## Cuffmerge

- Allows merger of several Cufflinks assemblies together
+ Allows merger of several Cufflinks assemblies together which is required as even with replicaes cufflinks will not necessarily assemble the same numbers & structures of transcripts.

 ## featureCounts Workflow
 ml Subread